-An exam can show medical conditions such as diabetes, glaucoma, high cholesterol and high blood pressure.
+An exam can show medical conditions such as diabetes, glaucoma, high cholesterol, and high blood pressure.
 Additionally, numerous diseases that affect the eye often do not have warning signs but can have severe effects on vision and eye health later.
 These conditions can be easily managed when caught early.

-Which doctor should I see?
+Which type of doctor should I see?

 There are three types of eye specialists.
 Which one you see will depend on your eye condition or preference.